Christian Walker Player Props: Diamondbacks vs. Padres

-On Friday, Christian Walker (.256 batting average in his past 10 games, with four doubles, a home run, two walks and eight RBI) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Christian Walker and his .436 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Joe Musgrove and the San Diego Padres at Chase Field, Saturday at 8:10 PM ET.

-He racked up three hits (going 3-for-5 with a double) in his most recent appearance against the Padres.
+He had a one-hit performance in his previous game (1-for-4) against the Padres.

 Christian Walker Game Info & Props vs. the Padres